foliant-docs/foliantcontrib.anchors/README.md

 > Notice, this option will work only with `pdf` target.
 For all other targets it is set to `False`.

+`anchors`
+:   If this options is `True`, anchors tag will be processed.
+Turn off if you only want to process custom IDs.
+Default: `True`

+`custom_ids`
+:   Since version 1.0.5 preprocessor Anchors can also process Pandoc-style custom IDs.
+Set this option to `True` to do that.
+Default: `False`.

 ## Usage

+**anchors**

 Just add an `anchor` tag to some place and then use an ordinary Markdown-link to this anchor: